 It’s the end of another glorious gardening year.
-Regardless of your region, it’s time to evaluate your garden and think about any changes you might want to make for next year.
+Regardless of your region, it’s time to evaluate your garden and consider any changes you might want to make for next year.
 What were the aspects you loved about your garden?
 What did you not like so much?
-Ideally, photos and a written record of your accomplishments, and ‘failures’, will help guide you to an even more fruitful 2022.
+Ideally, photos and a written record of your accomplishments and ‘failures’ will help guide you to an even more fruitful 2022.

 All regions require a review of growth, damage, and sustainability, but each zone has specific tasks that should be on your December gardening to-do list.
-Wherever your green space happens to exist, the implementation of a deer fence will meet and exceed the requirements for your garden and landscape issues.
-It will keep wildlife critters, large and small, out of the area, giving your plants and soil a head start for the year to come.
+Wherever your green space happens to exist, implementing a deer fence will meet and exceed the requirements for your garden and landscape issues.
+It will keep wildlife critters, large and small, out of the area, giving your plants and soil a head start for the coming year.

-You need to protect your garden and open areas against pests and other vermin.
-They reproduce fast and can easily destroy small to medium plants and other vegetations.
+You must protect your garden and open areas against pests and other vermin.
+They reproduce fast and can quickly destroy small to medium plants and other vegetation.
 Having a fence means that they will not be able to enter your gardens and fields.
 This is one aspect that many landowners tend to forget about.

 - Scan shrubs and trees for any bark damage.
-If discovered, take action to eliminate the likely existence of deer, rabbits or voles in your immediate area.
+If discovered, eliminate the likelihood of deer, rabbits, or voles in your immediate area.

-- Gather gardening tools and put them neatly and securely in a shed or the house.
-Remember that they should be cleaned, oiled, rust-free and properly sharpened before storing.
+- Gather gardening tools and securely put them in a shed or the house.
+Remember that they should be cleaned, oiled, rust-free, and properly sharpened before storing.

 - Spray evergreen foliage with anti-desiccant to limit dehydration.

-If you are not proactive at the beginning, the harshness of the weather conditions will not permit you to take additional precautions later on.
+If you are not proactive at the beginning, the harsh weather conditions will not permit you to take additional precautions later on.

-The Midwest region of the United States deals with a lot of frigid temperatures, ice, and wind.
-Keeping outdoor areas properly inspected and maintained are top of your priority list.
+The Midwest region of the United States deals with many frigid temperatures, ice, and wind.
+Keeping outdoor areas adequately inspected and maintained is at the top of your priority list.

 - Repair any damage to windbreak fencing.
 This is likely to be a continual effort throughout the winter.

-- Remove snowfall from paths to the garden to better be able to clear fallen limbs, and further foliage inspection.
+- Remove snowfall from paths to the garden to better clear fallen limbs and further inspect foliage.

 - Inspect shrubs and trees for damage.
 Consider installing a deer fence to protect against rabbits and deer.

-A proper understanding of rodents and other pests in the region should be able to give you an idea about the precautions you need to take.
+A proper understanding of rodents and other pests in the region should give you an idea about the precautions you need to take.
 With food sources drying up during winter months, pests try to attack barns and other food storage facilities in and around the farm.

 To the north, the wet season has begun.
-And in the south, moisture may be quite limited.
+And in the south, moisture may be pretty limited.

 Northern Pacific Coastline: